zbcjackson/swagger-mcp/README.md

 - Automatically generates MCP tools from API endpoints
 - Server-Sent Events (SSE) support for real-time communication
 - TypeScript support

+## Security

+This is a personal server!!
+Do not expose it to the public internet.
+If the underlying API requires authentication, you should not expose the MCP server to the public internet.

+## TODO

+- secrets - the MCP server should be able to use secrets from the user to authenticate requests to the API
 - Comprehensive test suite

 ## Prerequisites